ethyl2/Data-Structures/Data_Structures_Questions.md

 ## Doubly Linked List

 1. What is the runtime complexity of `ListNode.insert_after`?
+O(1)?

 2. What is the runtime complexity of `ListNode.insert_before`?
+O(1)?

 3. What is the runtime complexity of `ListNode.delete`?
+O(1)?

 4. What is the runtime complexity of `DoublyLinkedList.add_to_head`?
 O(1)

 5. What is the runtime complexity of `DoublyLinkedList.remove_from_head`?
 O(1)

 6. What is the runtime complexity of `DoublyLinkedList.add_to_tail`?
+O(1)?

 7. What is the runtime complexity of `DoublyLinkedList.remove_from_tail`?
+O(1)?

 8. What is the runtime complexity of `DoublyLinkedList.move_to_front`?
+O(1)?

 9. What is the runtime complexity of `DoublyLinkedList.move_to_end`?
+O(1)?

 10. What is the runtime complexity of `DoublyLinkedList.delete`?
-O(n) to find
+O(1) when the node is the parameter.
+O(n) to find if the value is the parameter, so the node has to be found first.

     a.
 Compare the runtime of the doubly linked list's `delete` method with the worst-case runtime of the JS `Array.splice` method.
 Which method generally performs better?

----
+DLL's delete worst-case is O(1) when the node is the parameter, while the worst case runtime of Array.splice would be O(n) -> such as when the first item is deleted, with no addition of another item, all the other items must be shifted up an index.

+    About array.splice:

+    array.splice(index, howManyToRemove, item1toAdd, ....., itemXtoAdd)

+    The array.splice() method adds/removes items to/from an array, and returns the removed item(s).

+    This method changes the original array.

 ## For reference: